Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Against the Football Team, Golladay has averaged 33 receiving yards per game in his three career matchups, 4.5 fewer than his over/under for Sunday's game.
+- Golladay's 33 receiving yards per game in his three matchups against the Football Team are 3.5 fewer than his over/under for Sunday's game.

-- In three matchups versus the Football Team, Golladay has not had a TD catch.
+- Golladay has not caught a touchdown pass against the Football Team.

-- The 276.1 passing yards the Football Team give up per game makes them the NFL's 29th-ranked pass defense this season.
+- The 276.1 passing yards the Football Team allow per game makes them the NFL's 29th-ranked pass defense this season.

-- At 2.1 passing TDs allowed per game, the Football Team defense is ranked 32nd in the NFL.
+- The Football Team have surrendered 33 touchdowns through the air (2.1 per game).
+They are 32nd in the league in that category.

 Recent Performances

-- Golladay did not have a catch in last week's game versus the Bears.
+- Golladay did not record a catch in last week's game against the Bears.

+- Golladay has also chipped in with 75 yards on six grabs during his last three games.
+He was targeted 17 times and averaged 25.0 receiving yards per game.

 Golladay's New York Teammates